aws-samples/sample-dlc-mcp-server/README.md

 See [DEVELOPMENT.md](DEVELOPMENT.md) for development instructions.

-## License

-Apache 2.0

 ## Disclaimer

 Intent of this project is to share a flavor of DLC MCP Server to demonstrate the use of Amazon Q and MCP server to optimize the DLC maintenance.
 This project is not suited for direct production usage.

+## License

+This library is licensed under the [MIT-0 License](https://github.com/aws/mit-0).